My Gear & How I Use it to Create Emotion

 What I have in my gear bag and what I actually carry with me on the average shoot are very different things.
 I wanted to give a quick break down of what I actually have on me at shoots and weddings as well.
 I always carry two bodies (yay backups!) on my trusty Holdfast Moneymaker straps one with a wide lens, and one longer.
 At weddings, I have my 35L and 85L.
 That’s it, all day.
 I’m a big fan of simplicity so I never switch lenses and I just carry what I need.
-At pretty much every other shoot (engagements, lifestyle, editorial, etc) I have the same setup but with my 35L and 50L.
-If I’m shooting film as well, I’ll bring that along in a little satchel bag.
+At pretty much every other shoot (engagements, lifestyle, editorial, etc) I carry a little Domke shoulder bag with a few bodies and my 50L/24L.
+If I’m shooting film, I bring that gear as well.
 Yay simplicity.

 THE GEAR LIST

 Something you may have noticed in this article is that I’m not a gear nut.
 Not even a little bit.
 That’s why my equipment choices aren’t based on numbers, which lens is ever so slightly sharper than another, etc. Instead, they are based on emotions, moods, etc. Either way, I know some of you are here to see what I use (since I get so many questions about it), so I listed it out below: